G.T. International Tower

 G.T.
-International Tower is an office skyscraper located in Makati, Philippines.
+Tower International is an office skyscraper located in Makati, Philippines.
 The "G.T." in the name stands for George Ty, the building's owner and chairman of the Metrobank Group.
-Standing at 217 m, it is currently the 10th-tallest building in the country and Metro Manila as well.
+Standing at 217 m, it is currently the 16th-tallest building in the country and Metro Manila as well.
 The building has 47 floors above ground, and 5 basement levels for parking.

-On 29 January 2019, French urban climber Alain Robert climbed the building and was arrested upon finishing his descent.

-Design and Construction
+Design and construction

 The G.T.
-International Tower was developed by Federal Land, Inc., the real estate arm of the Metrobank Group.
+Tower International was developed by Federal Land, Inc., the real estate arm of the Metrobank Group.
 The building's design was made by local architectural firms GF & Partners Architects and Gozar Planners Philippines, in cooperation with renowned international architectural firm Kohn Pedersen Fox Associates as its design consultant.
 Structural design was provided by Aromin & Sy + Associates, while the general contractor for the project was CIWIConstruction.

 The tower is crowned with a 10-storey vertical fin.
 This fin marks its presence in the Makati skyline and provides a visual signature at the towers crown.
 Although the G.T.
-International Tower opened in 2001, it was not formally inaugurated until 2004.
+International Tower opened in December 2001, it was not formally inaugurated until September 20, 2004 in a ceremony attended by then president Gloria Macapagal Arroyo.